 I sat for some time in the quiet, albeit crowded, ubosot before finally moving on.
 Back out in suffocating atmosphere of the courtyard, I had little time for reflection, as my next mission was to escape the overwhelming crowds and find the exit.
 Peace and tranquility can at least still be experienced at most of the Emerald Buddha’s former homes.

 One of the things you’ll notice around the ubosot are the many depictions of Garuda, the mythical eagle which acts as Vishnu’s vessel (not to mention Aruna’s brother!)
-The top of the ubosot also features a relief of Vishnu riding the bird.
-You may have noticed, though, that Garuda is depicted all over Thailand.
-In fact, Garuda is on the Emblem of Thailand and the eagle is even the symbol of the royal family.
+Garuda, in fact, is on the Emblem of Thailand and the eagle is even the symbol of the royal family.
 Why?
 Because Thai kings have long considered themselves as a human incarnation of Vishnu himself.

 In the great Hindu epic the Ramayana, Vishnu incarnates into the world as the warrior king Rama.
 The Thais are so fond of the Ramayana that they even created their own version of it called the Ramakien.
 One of the most noteworthy areas of Wat Phra Kaew are the walls completely covered in beautiful paintings, all of which depict important scenes from the epic poem.

 The story of the Ramakien is basically the same as the original, but certain names and settings were changed to suit a Thai audience.
 Rama I is credited with putting the modern Thai Ramakien together, but the Ramayana story has been important in Thailand since centuries before his reign.
 The long-time capital of Ayutthaya was even named after Rama’s hometown of Ayodhya!